symoon11/symoon11/README.md

 ## Hi there 👋

-I'm currently working on deep reinforcement learning.
+I'm currently working on enhancing the reasoning capabilities of large language models by synthetic data generation and reinforcement learning.

 <!--
 **symoon11/symoon11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.